Christian Arroyo Player Props: Red Sox vs. Rockies

 Christian Arroyo At The Plate

-- Arroyo is batting .258 with eight doubles, two home runs and four walks.
+- Arroyo has eight doubles, two home runs and four walks while hitting .247.

-- In 31 games played this year, he has gone deep in two of them.
+- He has homered in two of 32 games played this year, and in 1.9% of his plate appearances.

-- In 25.8% of his games this season, Arroyo has had at least one RBI.
-He's picked up more than one in 12.9%.
+- Arroyo has picked up an RBI in 28.1% of his games this year, with two or more RBI in 12.5% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.